hyln9/VIKIROOT/README.md

 You may run it through an adb shell (place it under /data/local/tmp) and get a root shell either in the built-in terminal or a remote terminal server such as nc.
 For details, run it without any parameters.

+## Troubleshooting

+- "insufficient place for payload": a reboot is required
+- "waiting for reverse connect shell": please wake up your device or open the clock/alarm app in order to trigger the backdoor

 ## Credits

-@scumjr for the vdso patching method.
+@scumjr for the vDSO patching method.

 ## TODO

 - Turn it into a SuperSU installer.
-- Enrich the kernel database for 32-bit support and so on.
+- Enrich the kernel database for 32-bit support (not likely) and so on.
 - Test it on Android 7 Nougat (help wanted!).